Welcome to Open Source Brain!¶

 Do I have to be registered for accessing OSB projects and tools?¶

 No. You can browse the OSB projects and use most of the OSB tools.
 However, if you would like to create your own project you should sign up.
+Also, the new functionality for executing and replaying your own simulations through the OSB interface is only available for logged in users.

 How can I contribute?¶